MrPotato9048/COMPS381F-Group-Project---Image-Share/README.md

 Raja Arbab Mahmood (13275291)<br>
 Rejul Rai (13347518)<br><br>

-Use this link to run: https://localhost:8080
+The server is configured to list on port 8080.<br>
+To run the server locally: https://localhost:8080

 ===========================================================================
 ## Login/logout